Train a Fully Connected Neural Network

 Introduction

 You are now ready to bring together what you have been learning in the prior modules to train a fully connected neural network.
-For this example, we will use the band means that we calculated in the prior module to predict the land cover class.
+For this example, we will use the band means that we calculated in the prior module for the EuroSat data to predict the associated land cover class.
 Note that this is not the intended use of these data; the data are meant to be analyzed using all pixel values or the entire image as opposed to band means.
 However, only using band means will greatly reduce the training time.
 Also, I feel that this is a valuable exercise as this mimics a traditional pixel-based classification in which spatial context is not considered.

 For the first part of this module, I will keep my explanations brief since we have already discussed these components in the prior modules.
 Instead, we will focus on the back-matter where the model is trained using a training loop and then assessed with the withheld data.